 Hyper-V currently has two generations of VM hardware which are;

-– Generation 1: These VMs has a legacy version of Hyper-V, and has a little bit of overhead when it comes to using to PXE boot because it uses the legacy BIOS, while
+– Generation 1: These VMs have a legacy version of Hyper-V, and have a little bit of overhead when it comes to using PXE boot because it uses the legacy BIOS.

 – Generation 2: Hyper-V machine is a UEFI-based VMs.